NateEag/how-i-code/drafts/daily-routine.rst

 Fixing every tooling issue is a never-ending stack of turtles, yet life can be so much better for everyone if you actually fix them.

-When I encounter one for the first time, check docs and the web for a quick solution.
+When you encounter one for the first time, check docs and the web for a quick solution.
 Often it's just a question of knowing to set an option.
-Limit that check + integrating the result to five minutes.
+Limit that check + integrating the result into the process to five minutes.

-If the timer runs out, make note of the issue/improvement in either my own todo list or a shared todo list, depending on whether it's a shared piece of tooling.
+If the timer runs out, make note of the issue/improvement in either your own todo list or a shared todo list, depending on whether it's a shared piece of tooling.

-If you discover that the issue has already been filed, note that you've encountered it again.
+If you discover that the issue has already been filed, note that you've encountered it again (or for the first time if someone else encountered it).

 Next, decide how severe the issue is.
 If it's a blocker to forward progress on the current goal, or it's an issue for other teammates, or you have encountered